Netflix new series – Vikings Valhalla

-The Vikings TV drama was an epic show from the History Channel that is a joint Canadian Irish production and filmed in Ireland.
-A worldwide cult hit it has fueled a huge interest both in visiting Ireland to see ancient Viking sites to millennial favourites such as Viking beards, tattoos and drinking horns.
+The historical drama series Vikings is from the History Channel and it was a joint Canadian Irish production filmed in Ireland.
+A worldwide cult hit it has fueled a huge interest both in visiting Ireland to see ancient Viking sites to millennial favourites such as learning about the Viking age, Viking beards, tattoos and drinking horns.
 The latest series Vikings Valhalla is a Netflix series now on TV.
-All the usual places in Ireland just south of Dublin are used for filming the Vikings and Vikings Valhalla
+All the usual places in Ireland just south of Dublin are used for filming the Vikings and Vikings Valhalla.

-Viking Valhalla is here a sequel series to Vikings it will take viewers to the time of Leif Erikson, Freydis, Harald Harada and the Norman King William the Conqueror.
+Vikings Valhalla season is a sequel series to Vikings it will take viewers to the time of Leif Erikson, Freydis, Harald Harada and the Norman King William the Conqueror.
 The new series is set 100 years after the end of the History drama.

 Ireland’s Ancient East is featured heavily in the Vikings TV show and you can easily visit them all on a day trip out of Dublin.
 You can even like the Vikings Extras Facebook page and maybe you too can join in the Viking action and battle scenes.